bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 cpu and memory resources on something that serves no purpose.
 In addition about 25MB of disk space is saved by removing it.

-If you **do not** want to remove the TappIn service then edit the make_seagate_firmware.sh file and comment out the DISABLE_TAPPIN setting by placing a # symbol in front of it as follows
+If you do NOT want to disable the Tappin service then set the KEEP_TAPPIN environment variable to any value.

-     #DISABLE_TAPPIN=1

-Note that the Tappin icon will still appear in the Seagate Central web management interface but it will not be able to be activated.

-#### Optional : Add /usr/local/bin and /usr/local/sbin to PATH
+#### Add /usr/local/bin and /usr/local/sbin to PATH
-If any other new cross compiled software besides samba is included in the firmware then the system default PATH needs to be updated to include the /usr/local/bin and /usr/local/sbin directories.
-This means that the "/etc/login.defs" file needs to be modified.
+If any other new cross compiled software besides samba is added to the new software directory then the system default PATH needs to be updated to include the /usr/local/bin and /usr/local/sbin directories.

-If you **do not** want to change the default PATH on the Seagate Central to include the /usr/local directories then edit the make_seagate_firmware.sh file and comment out the ADD_USR_LOCAL_PATH setting by placing a # symbol in front of it as follows

-    #ADD_USR_LOCAL_PATH=1

-#### TODO : Add other options??
-If anyone has any suggestions about quick settings on the Seagate Central that could be modified and optimized using this procedure then please raise an issue and we can look into it.

-### Run the make_seagate_firmware.sh script
-Execute the **make_seagate_firmware.sh** script as per the following example.
-The first argument is the name of the original unmodified Seagate Central firmware image.
-The second argument is the name of the directory containing the cross compiled samba software.

-     ./make_seagate_firmware.sh ./Seagate-HS-update-201509160008F.img ./seagate-central-samba

-Note that it's possible to also include the name and location of a new linux kernel for the system as a third argument.
-See the Seagate-Central-Slot-In-v5.x-Kernel project for details.

-The script should generate output indicating the status of the process.
-Finally it should display the name of the newly generated firmware image, the new randomly generated default root password, and the name of a text file containing the password.

-       Success!!
-       Created  Seagate-Samba-Update-2021.0808.0605-S.img
-       Default Root Password : XxXxXxXxXxXxX
-       Generated text file : Seagate-Samba-Update-2021.0808.0605-S.img.root-password
+If you do NOT want to add these directories to the default PATH then set the NO_USR_LOCAL_PATH environment variable to any value.

 ### Upgrade the Seagate Central
 Login to the target Seagate Central web management page.